Billionaire Paul Allen and team find sunken Japanese warship off Philippines

 U.S. aircraft sunk the Musashi on Oct.
 24, 1944, killing more than 1,000 Japanese, or about half the vessel's crew.

-The Musashi weighed nearly 73,000 tons when fully loaded and had nine main guns, along with aircraft and other features.
-Its largest guns fired shells weighing more than 1.5 tons, and the ship itself measured nearly 863 feet (263 metres) in length, Blazich said.

-"These are just incredibly large warships, they're the pride of the nation," he said.

-The Musashi was sunk at the outset of the Battle of Leyte Gulf, one of the largest naval battles in history, pitting American and Australian forces against the Japanese.
+It was sunk in the lead-up to the Battle of Leyte Gulf, one of the largest naval battles in history, pitting American and Australian forces against the Japanese.

-On Allen's website, his team posted close-up video of parts of the Musashi, including a gun turret mount, taken by what a narrator called an underwater, remotely operated vehicle.

 The Yamato was sunk on April 7, 1945.
 Its wreckage has been photographed a number of times over the years.